riot/riot/doc/guide/index.md

 </todo>
 ```

-This is more explicit and you can possibly take advantage of your editor's syntax highlight feature.
+This allows you to take advantage of your editor's possible syntax highlight feature and you can more clearly see where the logic starts and layout ends.

 ### Pre-processor